Discrete Statistical Models with Rational Maximum Likelihood Estimator: Staged Trees

 Consider an undirected graph $G$ with vertex set $\{1,\ldots,m\}$ which is assumed to be {\em chordal}.
 The associated {\em decomposable graphical model} $\mathcal{M}_G$ in $\Delta_n$ has the rational MLE

 where the product in the numerator is over all maximal cliques $C$ of $G$, and the product in the denominator is over all separators $S$ in a junction tree for $G$.
 See \cite[\S 4.4.1]{lauritzen}.
-In what follows we regard $G$ as a directed graph, with edge directions given by a perfect elimination ordering on the vertex set $\{1,\ldots,m\}$.
+We shall regard $G$ as a directed graph, with edge directions given by a perfect elimination ordering on the vertex set $\{1,\ldots,m\}$.
 This turns $\mathcal{M}_G$ into a Bayesian network.
+More generally, a {\em Bayesian network} $\mathcal{M}_G$ is given by a directed acyclic graph $G$.
+We write ${\rm pa}(j)$ for the set of parents of the node $j$.
+The model $\mathcal{M}_G$ in $ \Delta_n$ has the rational MLE